 where \(\mG_t \!=\! \mC_t \left( \mC_{t+1}^- \right)^{-1}\) is known as the \emph{smoothing gain}.
-The smoothing equations can be formulated in terms of precision matrices, and it can be shown that if the filtering precision matrix is diagonal plus low-rank, then the smoothing precision matrix is also diagonal plus low-rank (full derivation in \cref{app:low_rank_smoother}). \Cref{eq:lgf:smoothing:mean-and-cov} also shows why the diagonal plus low-rank structure is crucial for efficient computation of the smoothing means: If \(\mG_t\!\in\!\R^{\numparams\!\times\!\numparams}\) were dense, the matrix-vector product would have a prohibitive computational cost of \(\mathcal{O}(\numparams^2)\), but if we use \(\mG_t \!=\! \left( \mP_t \right)^{-1} \mP_{t+1}^-\) and implement the matrix vector product as a sequential product with two diagonal plus low-rank matrices, then the computational cost is reduced to \(\mathcal{O}(\numparams \numrank)\) and smoothing becomes feasible.
+The smoothing equations can be formulated in terms of precision matrices, and if the filtering precision matrix is diagonal plus low-rank, then the smoothing precision matrix is also diagonal plus low-rank (full derivation in \cref{app:low_rank_smoother}). \cref{eq:lgf:smoothing:mean-and-cov} also shows why the diagonal plus low-rank structure is crucial for efficient computation of the smoothing means: If \(\mG_t\!\in\!\R^{\numparams\!\times\!\numparams}\) were dense, the matrix-vector product would have a prohibitive computational cost of \(\mathcal{O}(\numparams^2)\), but using \(\mG_t \!=\! \left( \mP_t \right)^{-1} \mP_{t+1}^-\) and implementing the matrix vector product as a sequential product with two diagonal plus low-rank matrices, the computational cost is reduced to \(\mathcal{O}(\numparams \numrank + \numrank^2)\) and smoothing becomes feasible.